 Some actions can cause the bed bugs to spread all over the house and if left untreated, the bed bug problem will careen out of control.

 - High quality chemicals may be able to eliminate all bed bugs in about thirty days but there is no guarantee.
 High temperature steam is also used but it creates mold, and ceilings and walls cannot be steamed anyway.

 - DE or Diatomaceous Earth produces a dust that should not be breathed and should not be depended on as a means to eradicate the bugs.

 - “Bug bombs” should not be used as they may spread the bed bugs as they look for safe places around the house to hide.

 What’s the Best Way to Get Rid of Bed Bug Infestation?

 Once bed bug nests are identified and kept to their initial infestation, the one surefire method to getting rid of a bed bug infestation is a heat treatment.
 With this treatment, we use our specialty heating equipment that puts out 150-degree heat to kill bed bugs and eggs.

 This 100% effective treatment can reach the deep hiding places, killing both bed bugs and their eggs.
 This process when correctly applied by a bed bug expert will not damage any household structure or any of your personal belongings.

-If you currently have a bed bug infestation, get a free in-home bed bug inspection from Phoenix Bed Bug Expert.
-Call us now at (623) 888-8190 and get the bed bugs out of your home for good.
+If you currently suspect you have a bed bug infestation, get an in-home bed bug inspection from Phoenix Bed Bug Expert.
+Call us now at 623-202-7924 and get the bed bugs out of your home for good.